tobiashochguertel/vscode-just-formatter/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Visit our [GitHub repository](https://github.com/tobiashochguertel/vscode-just-formatter) for more information.

 ## License